msamsel/cards-game/README.md

 ## Game rules:

 - Player has one card at a time
-- There are two buttons that the player uses to decide whether the next card/dice number will be higher or lower
+- There are two buttons that the player uses to decide whether the next card number will be higher or lower
 - Once the player chooses one of the options, he/she gets 0.1 point for the correct answer, and a new dice/card is shown
 - There should be 30 rounds of the game